Material Handling Equipment Acquisition and Economic Fleet Management

 Many managers struggle with the acquisition of material-handling equipment for busy, multi-shift or harsh-environment operations via the capital budgetary process.
 Many departments, including sales and marketing, production, health & safety, facilities, distribution, R&D and IT, are vying within a company for a share of the cash available for equipment purchases.

-Many things factor into reaching that break-even point.
-Environment, usage, driving habits and maintenance practices all influence the useable life span of equipment.
-Let’s break these out for a further understanding.
+Many things factor in reaching that break-even point.
+Environment, usage, driving habits and maintenance practices all influence the useable life span of the equipment.
+Let’s break these out for further understanding.

 The following environmental factors accelerate the need for replacement, potentially making it necessary before a firm can depreciate the equipment.

 - Corrosives, such as brine, fertilizers and meat-processing substances, cause premature component failure.

 - Atmospheric particulates, such as grit, dust, pollen, lint and fibres, prematurely wear engine components.

 - Outdoor use in rough or unevenly surfaced yards can cause early mast and steering component fatigue and failure.

 - Heavy industrial work, such as moving large shipping containers, causes mast twisting and fatigue.